slyrus/slyrus.github.com/_posts/2010-09-17-parsing-smiles-with-fnparse.md

 <p class="meta">17 September 2010 - Bolinas</p>

-Joshua' Choi's [fnparse](http://github.com/joshua-choi/fnparse) is a clojure library for creating parsers using a functional programming approach.
+Joshua Choi's [fnparse](http://github.com/joshua-choi/fnparse) is a clojure library for creating parsers using a functional programming approach.
 Clojure (somewhat strongly) encourages a functional approach to programming, with immutable objects, implicit concurrency,